biafra/perl-Dancer2-Plugin-Auth-OAuth/README.md

 So if you define the Twitter provider in your config, you should automatically get `/auth/twitter` and `/auth/twitter/callback`.

-After a successful OAuth dance, the user info is stored in the session.
+After a successful OAuth dance, the user info is stored in the session "oauth".
 What you do with it afterwards is up to you.
+Please note the user will continue to be authenticated until the Dancer2 session has expired, whenever that might be.

 # CONFIGURATION

-The plugin comes with support for Facebook, Google, Twitter, GitHub, Stack Exchange and LinkedIn (other providers aren't hard to add, send me a pull request when you add more!)
+The plugin comes with support for Facebook, Google, Twitter, GitHub, Stack Exchange, LinkedIn and several more (other providers aren't hard to add, send me a pull request when you add more!).

 All it takes to use OAuth authentication for a given provider, is to add the configuration for it.
+You don't need anything else.

 The YAML below shows all available options.